U2Rocks/Basic_Calculator_RNative/README.md

 ## Summary

-This is a small react native app that performs basic calculator functions
+This is a small react native app that performs basic calculator functions.
+It has a history row on top that records one previous equation and a bar below that records the current equation.

 ## Build